stormchaserroleplaying/stormchaserRPG/Spells/2/Charms/index.md

 *2nd level Charm (Ritual)*<br>
 **Casting Time:** 1 Action<br>
 **Range:** Touch<br>
-**Components:** V, S, M *(A stone stele worth 50 sp)*<br>
+**Components:** V, S, M *(A stone stele worth 50 sp.)*<br>
 **Duration:** Instantaneous

 Take a stone stele and affix it into a point of your choosing when you cast this spell.
 The stele weighs 86 lbs, has 45 integrity and DR 8.
 The spell ends when the stele is reduced to 0 integrity, or until dispelled.

 Any creature that attacks you within 20 feet of the stele must first make a Charisma defence check vs your charms skill.
 On a success, the spell has no effect on the creature.
 On a failure, the creature is drawn to destroy the stele instead.
-An affected creature must use its actions to moves towards the stele and damage it.
+An affected creature must use its actions to move towards the stele and damage it.

 At the end of each of its turns, a creature affected by this spell can make another Charisma defence check.

-**At Higher Levels:** When you cast this spell using 3 or more mana, the distance from the stele at which the spell is effective increases by 10 feet for every point of mana beyond the first.
+**At Higher Levels:** When you cast this spell using 3 or more mana, the distance from the stele at which the spell is effective increases by 10 feet for every point of mana above the first.

 ## Zone of Truth
-*2nd level Charm*<br>
+*2nd level Charm (Ritual)*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 30 feet (20-foot radius sphere)<br>
+**Range:** 30 Feet (20-Foot radius sphere)<br>
 **Components:** V, S<br>
 **Duration:** 10 Minutes